Frequently Ask Questions about

 What is an endodontist?

 Endodontists are dentists with at least two additional years of advanced specialty education in the diagnosis and treatment of diseases related to the roots of teeth and the surrounding bone.
 Just like medical specialists (such as dermatologists, allergists, and cardiologists), endodontists complete a post-doctoral residency in their specialty.
-Dr. Aibel and his team are experts in all phases of endodontic treatment.
-They use advanced techniques, state-of-the-art equipment and experience in order to treat a broad range of disease and achieve optimal success.
+Dr. Aibel or Dr. Moshman and his team are experts in all phases of endodontic treatment.
+They use advanced techniques, state-of-the-art equipment and experience in order to treat a broad range of diseases and achieve optimal success.

 Do root canals hurt?